Welcome to our space for industry insight — what we're seeing, hearing, and thinking.

 Here's something that might sting a bit: hiring managers and Creative Directors spend about 8 to 10 seconds looking at your CV.
 That's it.
 Less time than it takes to make a cup of tea.

 So your CV needs to work fast.
-It needs to be easy to read, immediately clear, and interesting enough that they actually keep reading instead of moving on to the next one.
+It needs to be easy to read, immediately clear, and visually confident enough that they actually keep reading instead of moving on to the next one.

-I've reviewed hundreds of CVs over the years and heard feedback from some of London's top Creative Directors and hiring managers.
+We've reviewed hundreds of CVs from interior designers, graphic designers, architects, and branding specialists over the years, and we've heard feedback from some of London's top Creative Directors and studio leaders.
 Here's what actually matters.

 Start With the Basics

-Unless you've just graduated and got a first or a 2:1, leave your grades off.
-Seriously.
-Don't list your final uni grade if it's a 2:2 or below, don't list individual module grades, and if you're past junior level, don't bother with GCSEs or A-Levels at all.
-Your work experience is what matters now.
+If you've recently graduated and got a first or a 2:1, include it.
+Otherwise, leave your final grade off.
+Don't list individual module results, and if you're past junior level, skip GCSEs and A-Levels entirely.
+Your portfolio and work experience are what matter now.

 Keep It Tight

-If you're padding your CV to fill space, you're doing it wrong.
+If you're listing every single task you've ever done just to fill space, you're doing it wrong.

 Your Words Matter